Wednesday, April 17, 2024

 If I had to summarize the difference, I would say it boils down to the exact same thing that keeps the Orthodox and the Catholics separate: insisting on tradition.

-The Quartodeciman group started by doing exactly as the Apostle John did when John did it, which is what Jesus did.
+The Quartodeciman group started by doing exactly as the Apostle John did when John did it.
 It wasn't about law-keeping nor by compulsion.
 They knew the law couldn't be kept.
-And it wasn't as if they didn't understand how anyone could have Pascha on a Sunday - they had the Eucharist every Sunday just as much as everyone else did.
+And it wasn't as if they didn't understand how anyone could have Pascha on a Sunday - they had the Eucharist every Sunday just as much as most everyone else did.
 It was just their Pacsha tradition, and that was that.
 Jesus did it on that date, so why change it?

 The Traditionalists group did exactly as the Apostles permitted them to do.
 They didn't keep the law, either.
 And they didn't care to rely on the broken Hebrew calendar.
 It was just their Pacsha tradition, and that was that.
 Sunday already pictured the Passion and the resurrection, so why change it?